 Welcome to the website of the Friends of Cheltenham and Regional Cemeteries Inc.

-Pictured left is at the unveiling of the restored grave of Adeline Hazel Wilson and family, one of two unveiling events held at the Cheltenham Pioneer Cemetery on Sunday 10 March 2013.
+Pictured left is Vice-Consul Stephen from the US Consul General Melbourne with a family descendant at the unveiling of the restored grave of US Civil War veteran John Henry Smith held at the Cheltenham Pioneer Cemetery on Sunday 9 Jun 2013.
 Just another example of the work we do to research, restore and remember.
-Check out our Facebook albums for the Stephens and Wilson unveilings for more photos.
+Check out our album for more photos.

 The Friends of Cheltenham and Regional Cemeteries Inc. covers two historic burial grounds in Melbourne's south-east - Cheltenham Pioneer Cemetery (Old Cheltenham Cemetery) (1864) and Cheltenham Memorial Park (New Cheltenham Cemetery) (1933).